oceanprotocol-archive/OEPs/14/README.md

 * Voting process can be initiated by:
 	* new dataset applies to be listed in the marketplace;
 	* existing dataset is challenged by any user;
-	* all paritcipants including applicant, voter and challenger need to deposit tokens.
+	* all paritcipants including applicant, voter and challenger need to deposit tokens for challenge or voting.
+	* deposits of minority in voting result will be distributed to majority party.
 * Each participant can vote for or against the dataset according to their opinion.
 * After the voting result is revealed, the token deposit will be distributed among winning parties.
 * Depends on the voting result, the dataset will be accepted to be listed or removed from the marketplace.

-#### implementation of TCR
+#### TCR Smart Contract

+The TCR Smart Contract can be implemented as a stand-alone module which interacts with the Assets Registry through Interface Functions.

+Let us introduce the data struct and functions of TCR smart contract first, and then discuss the interaction to Assets Registry smart contract.

-The Assets Registry Smart Contract SHOULD provide the structs including `listing` data and `challenge` data:
+The TCR smart contract SHOULD provide the structs including `listing` and `challenge`:

 ```solidity
     // Maps assetId to associated listing data